R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > vi /etc/systemd/system/monitoring.service (§)(†)<br>
 > systemctl daemon-reload

+This timer works like "dominoes falling".
+Only the first broadcat, `OnBootSec`, is controlled by an external event.
+Every broadcast thereafter depends on its previous activation, `OnUnitActiveSec`.
+Therefore, if more than ten minutes have elapsed since system boot, nothing will happen unless you **reboot**.

 ##### A.3.h.1 Cron scheduling [ *Not recommended!* ]

 The project document clearly states that "At server startup, the script will display [...] every 10 minutes".
 However, one would not err by much if he or she might programa a periodic timer to execute at *fixed* minutes of the clock, in intervals of ten minutes.
 If one accepts this *sleight of hand*, **cron** offers an easier alternative to **systemd**'s timer service.